mike-rankin/SAMD21G18A_Sensor_Board/README.md

 - flex cable on oled is tight, slot or board notch possibly needed

 Assembly instructions
-- send the gerbers to OSH Park to have the board manufactured:https://www.oshpark.com/shared_projects/SkULVRHA , the price for three 4 layer pcbs is $12.50
+- order the board from OSH Park here: https://www.oshpark.com/shared_projects/SkULVRHA , the price for three 4 layer pcbs is $12.50
 - follow the bom when ordering and hand stuffing components, solder on the oled display but do not tape it down
 - burn in the bootloader using the Segger J-link, Digi-Key #899-1008-ND, 899-1012-ND
 - follow the bootloader instructions: https://learn.adafruit.com/proper-step-debugging-atsamd21-arduino-zero-m0/restoring-bootloader
 - pogo pins are needed for the bootloader:  MILL_MAX 855-22-010-10-001101
-- connect the board to the Arduino IDE, load in the sketch and if the display works tape it down
+- connect the board to the Arduino IDE, pick Adafruit Feather M0 as the board, choose the right com port and load in the sketch and if the display works tape it down